 Outside of Wichita, the region is generally rural, and the region's population and employment densities are correspondingly very low.
-The highest population densities (Figure 5) are between four and 12 people per acre and are found in communities near Wichita, including Derby, Andover, Kechi, Park City, Bel Aire, Valley Center, and Mulvane.
+The highest population densities (Figure 3) are between four and 12 people per acre and are found in communities near Wichita, including Derby, Andover, Kechi, Park City, Bel Aire, Valley Center, and Mulvane.
 Employment concentrations (

-Figure 6) are found in only a few locations directly to the east of Wichita city limits.
+Figure 4) are found in only a few locations directly to the east of Wichita city limits.

 Population and employment density are most effectively analyzed in conjunction, as people are more likely to use transit if it can connect them with nearby jobs.
-Figure 7 (page 29) displays the composite population and employment density of the WAMPO area.
+Figure 5 (page 17) displays the composite density of the WAMPO area.
 Wichita has the highest composite densities, particularly in the city center.
 However, the map also shows that Andover and Derby are about as dense as most of the city of Wichita.
 Moreover, the high concentration of aviation-related jobs immediately beyond Wichita's borders has little to no transit service, suggesting untapped demand for services.

-Figure 5.
+Figure 3.
 Population Density, WAMPO Area Outside Wichita

-Figure 6.
+Figure 4.
 Employment Density, WAMPO Area Outside Wichita